Saanich Parks and Recreation Older Adults Strategy - Update Fall 2019

 Please open the Older Adults Strategy Final Report to review the findings, priorities, and proposed goals and actions for the years 2017-2022.

-What’s been happening and what's new:
+What’s happening and what's new:

 Older Adult Assistant Card